 Jacques Pauw, South Africa’s most celebrated investigative author.
 The President’s Keepers: Those Keeping Zuma in power and out of prison.
-Jacques’ book released Friday, November 3, 2017, and sold out the first print run of 20,000 copies in hours.
-The African National Congress (ANC), the ruling government party in South Africa are fighting to have the book banned.
-Additional copies are being printed, and bootleg copies are available in PDF format on the internet.
-Needless to say, Jacques has had death threats made on his life as he features in numerous TV, radio, and print media interviews.
+Jacques’ book was released Friday, November 3, 2017, and sold out the first print run of 20,000 copies in hours.
+The African National Congress (ANC), the ruling government party in South Africa fought to have the book banned.
+Additional copies were printed, and illegal copies are available in PDF format on the internet.
+Jacques has had death threats made on his life as he features in numerous TV, radio, and print media interviews.
 The ANC is a cANCer to the South African economy.
-The book sets out the degree of corruption taking place in the country while destroying the economy to the detriment of the poor masses who blindly and ignorantly supports the corrupt government.
+The book sets out the degree of corruption taking place in the country while destroying the economy to the detriment of the poor masses who blindly and ignorantly support the corrupt government.

-Jacques Pauw is a South African investigative journalist who was an executive producer of the Special Assignment current affairs programme on SABC.
-Pauw was a founder member and assistant editor of the anti-apartheid Afrikaans newspaper Vrye Weekblad.
+Jacques Pauw is a South African investigative journalist who was an executive producer of the Special Assignment current affairs program on SABC (South African Broadcasting Corporation).
+Pauw was a founder member and assistant editor of the anti-apartheid Afrikaans newspaper Vrye Weekblad (free weekly newspaper).
 He began his television career in 1994, specializing in documentaries around the African continent.

 Throughout his journalistic career, Pauw has investigated lethal criminal activities in the underworld of southern Africa and exposed atrocities committed by governments around the African continent.
 Affairs covered by Pauw’s documentaries include the Rwandan Genocide, the War in Darfur, and the police death squads in South Africa under apartheid.